jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     G,H ::= ι | ★⇒★

 Just like the lambda calculus, there are variables (de Bruijn indices), lambdas, and application.
-We also throw in literals (Booleans and natural numbers).
+We throw in literals (Booleans and natural numbers).
 Also, to support gradual typing, we include a term `M ⟨ G !⟩` for injecting from a ground type `G` to the unknown type, and a term `M ⟨ H ?⟩` for projecting from the unknown type back out to a ground type.
 Finally, we include the `blame` term to represent trapped runtime errors.
-The syntax is a bit odd to make Agda happy.

     L,M,N ::= ` x | ƛ N | L · M | $ k | M ⟨ G !⟩ | M ⟨ H ?⟩ | blame

-This cast calculus is somewhat unusual in that it only includes injections and projections but not the other kinds of casts that one typically has in a cast calculus, e.g. a cast from one function type `★ ⇒ ℕ` to another function type `ℕ ⇒ ℕ`.
+This cast calculus is somewhat unusual in that it only includes injections and projections but not the other kinds of casts that one typically has in a cast calculus, such as a cast from one function type `★ ⇒ ℕ` to another function type `ℕ ⇒ ℕ`.
 That is OK because those other casts can still be expressed in this cast calculus.